-Hātea river maintenance reserve

-This reserve was created to represent a component of the council services rate specifically levied across the Whangārei constituency, which is set aside to ensure funding is in reserve and immediately available if dredging of the Hātea river is required.
-The funds may be applied to the following:

-Harbour safety and navigation

-- 1. Ongoing maintenance and dredging

-- 2. Disposal of dredged spoil material

-- 3. The provision of an annual hydrographic survey of the river

-The reserve is to be maintained at a targeted fund of up to \$400,000...

-Investment and growth reserve

-This reserve was created to represent the income set aside and held in reserve to fund activities and projects that contribute towards economic well-being in accordance with set criteria, including operational funding for Northland Inc.

-Economic development reserve

-This reserve was established to represent funds held in council's long-term investment fund that are reserved to support Northland's economic development activities including investment in community infrastructure.

-Civil Defence Emergency Management (CDEM) Multi Agency Coordination Centre reserve This reserve represents the shortfall in funding relating to the Civil Defence Emergency Management Multi Agency Coordination Centre.
+The reserve is to be maintained at a targeted fund of up to \$400,000.
+Investment and growth reserve This reserve was created to represent the income set aside and held in reserve to fund activities and projects that contribute towards economic well-being in accordance with set criteria, including operational funding for Northland Inc. Economic development Economic development reserve This reserve was established to represent funds held in council's long-term investment fund that are reserved to support Northland's economic development activities including investment in community infrastructure.
+Economic development Civil Defence Emergency Management (CDEM) Multi Agency Coordination Centre reserve This reserve represents the shortfall in funding relating to the Civil Defence Emergency Management Multi Agency Coordination Centre.
 Any deficit balance in this reserve will be restored to a positive balance from future rates collected.
 From then on any rates collected over the life of the program will accumulate and be held to repay the borrowing at the end of the loan term.

-Multi Agency Coordination Centre

-Vessel replacement reserve

-This reserve represents the shortfall in funding relating to the required contribution to the construction of new maritime vessels and associated berthing facilities.
+Multi Agency Coordination Centre Vessel replacement reserve This reserve represents the shortfall in funding relating to the required contribution to the construction of new maritime vessels and associated berthing facilities.
 Any deficit balance in this reserve will be restored to a positive balance from future rates collected.
 From then on any rates collected over the life of the program will accumulate and be held to repay the borrowing at the end of the loan term.
 In addition this reserve will hold rates collected over the life of the vessel to fund the next replacement vessel.

-Harbour safety and navigation

-Regional projects reserve

-This reserve was established to represent funds invested by council, and held for infrastructure and economic development investments, with a view to stabilising the impact of large irregular infrastructure projects on council's income and capital requirements.
+Harbour safety and navigation Regional projects reserve This reserve was established to represent funds invested by council, and held for infrastructure and economic development investments, with a view to stabilising the impact of large irregular infrastructure projects on council's income and capital requirements.
 Investments are made in accordance with set criteria.
 The income from this reserve represents funds available for operational spend for other activities where needed.

-All

-Whangārei and Far North transport reserves The Whangārei transport reserve and the Far North transport reserve represent accumulated targeted Whangārei transport and Far North transport rates collected and unspent in any given year to cover any future funding shortfalls of their respective transport services.
+AII Whangārei and Far North transport reserves The Whangārei transport reserve and the Far North transport reserve represent accumulated targeted Whangārei transport and Far North transport rates collected and unspent in any given year to cover any future funding shortfalls of their respective transport services.
 Any deficit balance in these reserves will be restored from future targeted rates collected from ratepayers in the Whangārei district (Whangārei transport rates) and Far North district (Far North transport rates).

-Transport

-Regional rescue services reserve

-This reserve represents any accumulated targeted Regional rescue services rates collected and unspent in any given year, and held in reserve to cover any future funding shortfalls of Regional rescue services funding.

-Community representation and engagement

-Approved carry forwards reserve

-This reserve represents amounts approved to be carried forward from one financial year to the next to enable specific work programmes to be completed.
+Transport Regional rescue services reserve This reserve represents any accumulated targeted Regional rescue services rates collected and unspent in any given year, and held in reserve to cover any future funding shortfalls of Regional rescue services funding.
+Community representation and engagement Approved carry forwards reserve This reserve represents amounts approved to be carried forward from one financial year to the next to enable specific work programmes to be completed.
 All carry forwards are approved by way of council resolution.

-Regional sporting facilities reserve

-This reserve represents accumulated targeted regional sporting facilities rates collected and unspent in any given year, and held in reserve to contribute to any future funding shortfalls of regional sporting facilities funding.

-Operational reserve

-This reserve was established to represent the term deposits held to ensure the stability of work-programmes, employment, and councils ongoing day to day operations, by ensuring that the portion of annual operating costs that is intended to be funded from gains from council's managed funds is in reserve.
-This will cover any unanticipated loss in council's funding arising from adverse economic conditions or volatility in financial markets
+All Regional sporting facilities reserve This reserve represents accumulated targeted regional sporting facilities rates collected and unspent in any given year, and held in reserve to contribute to any future funding shortfalls of regional sporting facilities funding.
+Economic development Operational reserve This reserve was established to represent the term deposits held to ensure the stability of work-programmes, employment, and councils ongoing day to day operations, by ensuring that the portion of annual operating costs that is intended to be funded from gains from council's managed funds is in reserve.
+This will cover any unanticipated loss in council's funding arising from adverse economic conditions or volatility in financial markets All